isaac-mason/navcat/README.md

 Below is a minimal example of using the presets in `navcat/blocks` to generate a navigation mesh, and then using APIs in `navcat` to find a path on the generated navmesh.

+For information on how to tune these options, and how the generation process works under the hood with images, see the [Generating navigation meshes](#generating-navigation-meshes) section below.

 ```ts
 import { DEFAULT_QUERY_FILTER, findPath, type Vec3 } from 'navcat';
 import { generateSoloNavMesh, type SoloNavMeshInput, type SoloNavMeshOptions } from 'navcat/blocks';